A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Medical Image Analysis

 \subsubsection{Chest Disease Analysis}

+Chest disease analysis methods mainly build graphs upon anatomies or textual attributes, both of which are similar to the region-based schema (cf. Fig.~\ref{fig:reg} and Eq.~\ref{eq:reg}).
 Yu~\etal~\cite{yu2021resgnet} treated each CT scan as a node and connected nodes that share highest similarities.
 Features extracted from CNNs are passed to a one-layer GCN to help capture the relationship between similar samples.
 Similarly, Wang~\etal~\cite{wang2021covid} proposed to fuse image-level and relation-aware features via a GCN.
 Here, the GCN model is used to gather neighborhood information for deciding whether the input CT scan has COVID-19 or not.
 Zhang~\etal~\cite{zhang2020radiology} built a knowledge graph of chest abnormality based on prior knowledge on chest findings.
 The obtained graph was integrated with a graph embedding module, which was appended to a off-shelf CNN feature extractor.
 The output features of the graph embedding module can be used for both disease classification and radiology report generation.
 Hou~\etal~\cite{hou2021multi} pre-trained the label co-occurrence graph on radiology reports and integrated the resulting label embeddings with image-level features.
 The fused representations are passed to the Transformer encoder and the following GCN layers for feature fusion.
 Liu~\etal~\cite{liu2020cross,liu2021act} introduced an anatomy-aware GCN model for mammogram detection.
 The anatomy-aware framework mainly involves two modules: i) a bipartite GCN to model the intrinsic geometrical and structural relations of ipsilateral views. ii) an inception GCN to model the structural similarities of bilateral views.
 The proposed anatomy-aware GCNs not only achieved state-of-the-art results on mammogram classification but also provided interpretable diagnosis results.
 Lian~\etal~\cite{lian2021structure} proposed a series of relation modules to capture the relations among thoracic diseases and anatomical structures.
 Chen~\etal~\cite{chen2022instance} proposed an instance importance-aware GCN for applying multi-instance learning to 3D medical diagnosis, which helps to learn complementary representations by exploiting importance- and feature-based topologies.
-Gong~\etal~\cite{gong2020towards} introduced a graph context module for better bone age assessment by leveraging the whole hand's growth pattern.
 Zhao~\etal~\cite{zhao2021diagnose} proposed a general attribute-based medical image diagnosis framework by coupling probabilistic reasoning (Bayesian network) and neural reasoning (GCN) modules to model the causal relationships between attributes and diseases.